kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

 This will almost certainly *not* be required for the exam, since ingress controller installation was not required, plus as mentioned above, there are several gateway controller implementations and you cannot be expected to learn all the configurations, nor are their websites allowed exam resources.

-We will use the Traefik ingress controller and use Helm to install it so as not to concern ourselves with the detail
+We will use the Traefik (pronounced "traffic") ingress controller and use Helm to install it so as not to concern ourselves with the detail

 1. Install the Gateway API Custom Resource Definitions